Getting Started: 6 Steps to Launch

 Step 5: Setting Up Landing and Marketing Pages

 For clients geared towards selling Courses to individuals through self-service, who want a front-end representation of their platform, building and setting up web pages is a great way of representing your business and the Products you offer.
 You can use our in-house page builder that makes it possible for you to construct your web pages on your own.
 For clients who have some understanding of HTML and CSS, it's highly customizable.
 The web pages will be shown on the front-end of the platform website which, if the site is not set to Private, can be accessed by anyone.
-To learn more about creating Site Pages, please follow our guide: Introduction to Site Pages
+However, if you already have a marketing website, you may want to remove most placeholder pages from your platform, and add links in the navigation menu that go back to the marketing website, tying the LMS nicely together with your existing site.
+To learn more about creating Site Pages and editing Menus, please follow our guide: Introduction to Site Pages & Menus

 (Optional) Step 6: Setting Up a Group for Bulk Training

 Be sure to review our overview of users guides: Introduction to Groups

 While not required, the Groups feature is a powerful and popular tool, especially if you are in the business of selling Courses in bulk to organizations and institutions.
 Groups allow a representative of an organization to make a single bulk purchase of seats to your Course.
 The representative will be named as the Group Admin during the checkout process, and will be able to enroll Students to the seats that were purchased, as well as track their progress through your Course.
 This makes selling large quantities of courses incredibly scalable.

 An administrator can create a Group and assign seats manually from the Admin Dashboard - for example when you have a more traditional B2B sales process and handle the payments off-platform - or a company representative can purchase multiple seats via the Course Catalog on the website.

 To learn more about creating and managing Groups, please follow our guide: Introduction to Groups